legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 *I also built a 16K pages version, based on apples m1 Native HW.
 Kernel pages is aka granular kernel*

+*This version appears to be more stable thant he 16K version built and suffers few issues so far for me.

 See for yourself!
 Ready set go?
 <hr>
 <hr>